NSW State Conference 2022

 To verify vaccination status, participants must submit a copy of their proof of vaccination, most commonly in the form of a digital COVID-19 vaccinate certificate issued by the Australian Immunisation Register (AIR).
 All those reporting medical exemptions must present evidence of such an exemption from a registered medical practitioner – most commonly in the form of a contraindication notice.

-All participants, regardless of vaccination status, must submit a negative COVID-19 test within 48 hours of the commencement of the event.
+All participants, regardless of vaccination status, must submit a negative COVID-19 rapid test within 24 hours of the commencement of the event.
 We continue to actively monitor recommendations issued by NSW Health.
 Should any part of this policy change, all participants will be notified in as timely a manner as is practicable.
 We hope that this event will be safe and enjoyable for all.

 If you have any questions regarding exemptions or vaccination status, please contact the NSW Director of Administration at email@example.com.